Gustave Besson, his Factories and Family

 After the close of the London Exhibition, the famous orchestra promoter and conductor, Louis Jullien purchased some of the instruments that had been entered by both Besson and Courtois and became the London outlet for both makers.
 By November, he secured the endorsement of Koenig for cornets of both and advertised widely in newspapers and other publications.
 While Courtois continued this relationship through 1859, by early 1855, Besson had left this arrangement.
 Jullien’s finances were unstable and Besson likely knew that it was temporary while he worked to establish a factory in London.
 No Besson instrument is known with Jullien’s name on it.
 In his 1893 My Musical Life and Recollections, Jules Rivière states that he provided lodging for Besson in Green Street and then located for him the property on Euston Road.
 This is where Besson instruments were made until 1933.

 In Quinze visites musicales à l'Exposition universelle de 1855, mentioned above, de la Fage describes how Besson made tapered tubes on “mandrins prototype” (prototype mandrels made of steel) and then bent them around forms.
 He included such detail that we must assume that the actual tooling or excellent visual references were on display.
-This method is what Besson later named “Systéme Prototype” and continued to use as part of its branding long after almost all other makers were using the same methods.
+All brass instrument maker had formed their bells on steel or iron mandrels that determined the finished dimensions for decades before this.
+The innovation was that Besson made steel mandrels with the finished dimensions of all the tapered parts for their instruments of all sizes.
+Previously the tapered tubes for all the larger instruments were determined by carefully measuring the brass sheet when cutting, but this method allowed for a variation in dimensions, more so for a less experienced worker.
+Besson later named their new method “Systéme Prototype” and continued to use as part of its branding long after almost all other makers were using the same methods.

 De la Fage also mentioned Besson’s invention called “trombatonar,” a contrabass instrument that he said was displayed at the 1849 Paris exhibition, describing its range extending a sixth below the string contrabass.
 This would indicate that it had the tube length of a modern tuba in CC and likely with four valves.
 Adolphe Sax had already made similar contrabass instruments in BBb.
 Perhaps the innovation was the additional range using the forth valve.
 He went on to describe a series of experiments by Besson, using various materials to make bugles and other instruments, of cardboard, pottery, lead and canvas, determining that a heavy layer of papier mâché or gutta-percha formed around the mandrels were acceptable substitutes for brass.
 A few years later, Besson also experimented using aluminum for both the tubing and and valve parts that were intended to lighten the action.
 The latter was included in his 1855 patent.

 Also stated is that another of his inventions was the “ophicléide Boëhm.”
 We can’t be sure what this is, but seems to be associating his design with the successful flute key system designed by Theobald Boehm.
-This might refer to larger holes and the three lowest keys seen in the photo below that are mounted on a longitudinal rod like most of the keys on Boehm flutes.
+This might refer to larger holes and some of the keys for the right hand, seen in the photo below, are mounted on a longitudinal rod like most of the keys on Boehm flutes.
 Another unique design is the E key (thumb of right hand) on the opposite side, mounted the same way and has two tone holes covered by two pads.
 The larger holes were to minimize the difference in sound from those closest to the bell to those furthest and many other makers adopted these ideas in later ophicleides.
 This design was not patented and it is not known if Besson was leading or following other makers.

 During these years, Besson and other makers were involved with legal disputes with Adolphe Sax regarding Sax’s patents for brass instruments, complicated by additions to same.
 The story is most often simplified by indicating that Sax invented the saxhorn family in 1843 (although the name was adopted later) and expanded the concept to saxo-trombas in 1845 and other makers infringed on these patents.
 The story is far more complicated and beyond the scope of this article.
 It has been covered well elsewhere, including “Adolphe Sax: Visionary or Plagerist?” in the Historical Brass Society Journal Volume 20 - 2008 by Euginia Mitroulia and Arnold Myers, and also “Adolphe Sax’s Brasswind Production with a Focus on Saxhorns and Related Instruments” doctoral dissertation by Eugenia Mitroulia.